 Your priorities: care for vulnerable people

-£14.010m for giving the best possible care, close to home and family, when it’s needed.
-This may be help with basic daily needs such as washing, or it may be in a nursing home with qualified medical professionals available 24 hours a day.
+£21.199million giving the best possible care, close to home and family, when it’s needed.
+This may be help with basic daily needs such as washing, or it may be in a nursing home with medical professionals available 24 hours a day.

-£462,000 for professional support for those whose lives have been damaged by drug and alcohol abuse.
-There are usually many other problems but we aim to help people recover and move on with their lives.
+£27.296million for public health budgets including professional support for those whose lives have been damaged by drug and alcohol abuse and the many other problems we aim to help people recover from and move on with their lives.

 £2.259million making sure adults at risk of abuse and neglect can live in safety, including victims of domestic violence.

 £9.099million supported accommodation for vulnerable people.